microsoft/ai-sentry/README.md

 *Ai-Sentry* is transparent python + DAPR based pluggable Generative AI Facade layer, designed to support the following features for large enterprises developing and operating Generative AI solutions:

 - Cross charge back on token usage across different openAI consumers
-- Request/Response Logging with ability to toggle PII stripping of information.
-This level of logging is useful for many things such as legal compliance as well as assesing and replaying back requerst/responses against newer modesl to help you deal with model upgrades without affecting your exisitng users.
+- Request/Response async based logging with ability to toggle PII stripping of information.
+This level of logging is useful for many things such as legal compliance as well as assessing and replaying back request/responses against newer models to help you deal with model upgrades without affecting your existing users.
-- Smarter load balancing by taking into account Azure openAI's load metrics
+- Smarter load balancing by taking into account Azure openAI's response header load metrics and pooling of multi backends with same model capabilities
-- Support streaming and non streaming responses
+- Support streaming and non streaming responses (including logging of these)
-- Extensibility of custom adapters to help you deal with SDK / API deprecations from client side - so you can provide backwards compatibility.
+- Extensibility of custom adapters to help you deal with SDK / API deprecations from client side - so you can provide backwards compatibility if needed.

 AI-Sentry is not designed to replace existing API Gateway solutions such as Azure APIM - rather it is designed to sit between API Gateway and the openAI endpoints - providing ultimate control for your openAI solutions.

-We try to perform heavy processing outside of the direct HTTP calls pipeline to minimise latency to the consumers and rely on DAPR side cars and Pub / Sub to perform the work asynchronously.
+We try to perform heavy processing outside of the direct HTTP calls pipeline to minimise latency to the consumers and rely on DAPR side cars and Pub / Sub patterns to perform the work asynchronously.

-Because AI-Sentry uses DAPR the technology choices for log persistence, and message brokers is swappable out via DAPR's native components.
+Because AI-Sentry uses DAPR; the technology choices for log persistence, and message brokers is swappable out via DAPR's native [components](https://docs.dapr.io/concepts/components-concept/).
 Our example uses REDIS and Event Hubs as the message broker for PUB/SUB, and CosmosDB as the Log persistence store.

 ## High Level Design